 This communication process results linguistic cultural hybridity.
-Hybridization is described as a process in which separate and diverse things or processes combine to form another object or process that shares characteristics with each of its origins but is not completely compositional (Stockhammer, 2012).
+Hybridization is described as a process in which separate and diverse things or processes combine to form another object or process that shares characteristics with each of its origins but is not completely compositional (Stockhammer.
+2012).
 Language hybridization is possible at all levels of language.
 In this scenario, linguistic hybridization at the level of individual languages influences code-switching (or code-mixing).

 Indonesians who use English as a second or third language frequently mix the languages and utilize them in the same sentence.
 This is referred to as code-mixing.
-Code-mixing refers to any circumstance in which a phrase has lexical and grammatical elements from two languages (Muysken, 2000).
-Similarly, code-mixing refers to the mixing of numerous linguistic components inside a sentence, such as morphemes, words, modifiers, phrases, clauses, and sentences, typically from two participating grammar systems.
-Intra-sentential codemixing is limited by grammatical rules.
-Furthermore, three forms of intrasentential code-mixing exist: insertion, alternation, and congruent lexicalization.
+Code-mixing refers to any circumstance in which a phrase has lexical and grammatical elements from tell languages (Muysken, 2000).
+Similarly, code-mixing refers to the mixing of numerous linguistic languages (Muysken, 2000).
+Similarly, code-mixing refers to the mixing of numerous linguistic languages (Muysken, 2000).
+Similarly, code-mixing a sentence, such as morphemes, words, modifiers, phrases, clauses, and sentences, typically from two participating grammar systems.
+Intra-sentential code-mixing is limited by grammatical rules.
+Furthermore, three forms of intra-sentential code-mixing exist: insertion, alternation, and congruent lexicalization.

-Furthermore, the influence linguistic hybridity has been studied by (McKee & McKee, 2020).
+Furthermore, the influence of linguistic hybridity has been studied by (McKee & McKee, 2020).
 In the case of English, research have mostly concentrated on the impact of English, namely the implications of globalization.
-Schaefer's (2021) research focuses on the linguistic and cultural developments in modern German adult contemporary Furthermore, Hopkyns, Zoghbor, and John Hassall (2018) did a research on the state of English in the United Arab Emirates.
-Furthermore, Tramutoli (2021) focused on the examination of the phenomenon of code-mixing of Senegalese migrants in Italy, while Namba (2012) focused on English-Japanese children's code-switching (CS) from a structural standpoint.
+Schaefer's (2021) research focuses on the linguistic and cultural developments in modern German adult contemporary radio.
+Furthermore, Hopkyns, Zoghbor, and John Hassall (2018) did a research on the state of English in the United Arab Emirates.
+Furthermore, Tramutoli (2021) focused on the examination of the phenomenon of code-mixing of Senegalese migrants 27 Italy, while Namba (2012) focused on English-Japanese children's code-switching (CS) from a structural standpoint.